rachelharu/nextgamewiki/README.md

 #### GameLookup
-A full-stack web application for discovering and tracking video games, built as a technical showcase.
+A full-stack web application for discovering video games, built as a technical showcase.

 🛠️ Tech Stack
 Frontend: